Cock ring: Recreational

-When used with a pump, a lubricating gel is always used to help the pump maintain a vacuum, in the same way vacuum grease is used with a vacuum pump in scientific applications.
-The gel also makes it easier for the ring to slide off the pump, and later, to remove it from the penis.

 Variations

-Some models include a protruding clitoral stimulator, designed to tickle the clitoris, vulva, or anus during sex (and during masturbation while the ring is used on a dildo).
+Some models include a protruding clitoral stimulator, designed to tickle the vulva or anus during sex (and during masturbation while the ring is used on a dildo).
 Others, such as the vibrating ring, vibrate, either vibrating the ring itself, or using two removable bullet vibrators to provide stimulation to the testicles and clitoris.
 Some cock rings have vibrators attached that can be worn to stimulate the scrotum or perineum of a partner during sexual intercourse.
 Many women find that rings with vibrator attachments provide clitoral stimulation that is needed for achieving orgasm.

-Another variation is an inflatable cock ring for added control of adjustment.
+Another variation is an inflatable or stackable ring design, which can limit the depth of penetration to protect the receiving partner from pain or discomfort.

 A triple cock ring or triple crown is a cock ring that has additional rings for restraining the testicles.
 In orgasm, the testicles usually retract towards the body before ejaculation.
 A triple crown changes and intensifies the sensation of orgasm by forcing the testicles to stay away from the body.